rackerlabs/support-how-to/content/cloud-networks/attach-a-cloud-network-to-an-existing-fortigate-vm.md

 product_url: cloud-networks
 ---

-Use the following steps to attach a Cloud Network to an existing Fortigate-VM:
+Use the following steps to attach a Cloud Network to an existing Fortigate&reg;-VM:

-### Add the Cloud Network in the MyCloud Portal.
+### Add the Cloud Network in the Cloud Control Panel

 1. Log in to the [Cloud Control Panel](login.rackspace.com).